kamilburda/batcher/docs/sections/Customization.md

 This is useful if you wish to have a single merged layer rather than the background as a separate layer.

-When exporting layers, the background is merged automatically before the export, hence this procedure is only useful when batch editing layers.
+When exporting layers, the background is merged automatically before the export.
+Hence, this procedure is only useful when [editing layers](Usage.md#editing-layers).

 If there is no background layer inserted, this procedure has no effect.